gsandro/vim_basic/win/readme.md

 # WinSetup

-this document should describe how2setup nice vim/tmux/powershell environment in WINDOWS
+this document should describe how2setup nice vim/tmux/powershell environment in win10 vim for windows

 | Revision  | Date          | Author                | Change Log        |
 | ---       | ---           | ---                   | ---               |